 - If Miami University Libraries (which includes the regionals) owns a captioned copy, then you can request that it be digitized for student use.
 To comply with accessibility standards, only those videos with captions can be converted for online streaming.

-Please direct all questions and requests regarding streaming video service to Mark Shores via email at email@example.com.
-You can also reach Mark by phone at (513) 785-3203.
+Please direct all questions and requests regarding streaming video service to Mark Shores via email at firstname.lastname@example.org or (513) 785-3203.
 Please make requests at least 7-10 working days ahead of when the video is needed to allow enough time for processing.

 Students and faculty also have access to an online video collections.

 - Kanopy provides access to over 9,000 films from production companies such as PBS, California News Reel, BBC Active, and more.
 Videos can be embedded in Canvas and/or shown in class.